Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

 # Acknowledgements

 - Thank you to my mentor Richard Wells for the feedback and recommended tools.
+- Thank you to Claire Ferris for allowing me to use her small business as inspiration for my project.
 - Thankyou to my family for the feedback and testing of the website.
 - Thank you to my peers on Slack for help and inspiration.